 Beginning units will consist of mastery of the theory and repair procedures for most areas of the automobile with the use of classroom facilitation, instructor demonstration, on-line training and research assignments.
 Students will progress to be provided an environment that closely simulates that of the auto repair industry and will make actual repairs on live vehicles under the supervision of the instructor.
 Students will be eligible to apply for an AYES Internship and study at AHS along with a paid position working with line technicians at local repair shops for their hands-on training.
 Students are required to participate in "professional development activities," and provide their own work shoes and coveralls.
-Shared students from ARHS, AMHS and WAHS must provide their own transportation to AHS for this class.

-AUTOMOTIVE TECH - ADVANCED 3-4 (CTE 429, 430)
+AUTOMOTIVE TECHNOLOGY - ADVANCED 3-4 (CTE 429, 430)

-OPEN TO: 11, 12 Full Year Course PREREQUISITE: C grade in Automotive Technology Teacher's signature and application
+OPEN TO: 11, 12 Full Year Course PREREQUISITE: C grade in Automotive Technology

+Teacher's signature and application

 This course will allow students, upon completion of at least one year of Auto Tech, to further their mastery of tasks with an individualized course designed by the student with the instructor's assistance.
 Students are required to participate in "professional development activities," and will be encouraged to actively pursue career opportunities in the automotive service industry.
 Students must provide their own work shoes and coveralls.
-Shared students from ARHS, AMHS and WAHS must provide their own transportation to AHS for this class.
 Students will be responsible for issued tools (if available) or provide their own tools for this class.